Primary Care Track

 Primary Care Track FAQs

-How is the Primary Care Track different from the Categorical Track?
+How is the Primary Care Track unique?

 How is the Primary Care Track the same as the Categorical Track?

-Like the Categorical track, this is a 3-year Internal Medicine residency and graduates are ABIM board eligible in Internal Medicine at the end of their training.
+Like the Categorical track, this is a three-year Internal Medicine residency and graduates are ABIM board eligible in Internal Medicine at the end of their training.
 Residents in the Primary Care track are full and equal members of the Internal Medicine residency program, with all of the same benefits and support.
-When you on the floors, there is absolutely no distinction made between residents who are on either track.

 Can I still go into a subspecialty or be a hospitalist if I do the Primary Care Track?